-- NYS Custom Clean Heat Incentive Application - Detailed Scope of Work A detailed scope of work that specifies all equipment related to the proposed measure, includes a description of the existing system operation (if applicable), and provides the following additional details: - Provides a description of existing heating and cooling systems and building envelope, or in the case of new construction and gut rehab, counterfactual heating, cooling, and building envelope baselines - Describes the extent of work and indicates whether the scope involves new construction, gut rehab, or upgrades at an existing facility (retrofit or substantial renovation).
+- NYS Custom Clean Heat Incentive Application - Detailed Scope of Work A detailed scope of work that specifies all equipment related to the proposed measure, includes a description of the existing system operation (if applicable), and provides the following additional details: - Provides a description of existing heating and cooling systems and building envelope, or in the case of new construction and gut rehab, a counterfactual case that describes the equipment and building envelope that would have been installed but for the Clean Heat Project. - Describes the extent of work and indicates whether the scope involves new construction, gut rehab, or upgrades at an existing facility (retrofit or substantial renovation).
 Description should specify building type and the floors or building areas impacted by the project.
-Include whether any other measures are being installed to contribute to additional heating or cooling relief, such as building envelope upgrades (e.g., weatherization, sealing, insulation, etc.). - Specifies the type of heat pump technology being proposed for installation, quantity of new units, and proposed system application (e.g., domestic hot water heating, space heating and cooling).
-Specifies whether equipment is ducted or ductless. - Provides design capacity, efficiencies, and proposed sequence of operations for new heat pump installation - Specifies what percentage of the design heating/cooling load the new heat pumps are proposed to accommodate.
-See Required Equipment Sizing for details regarding equipment sizing. - Specifies whether supplemental heating, via either an existing heating system or new heating system, is required to accommodate the design heating load.
-If a supplemental heating system is required, provide an explanation as to the following:
+Include whether any other measures are being installed to contribute to additional heating or cooling relief, such as building envelope upgrades (e.g., weatherization, sealing, insulation, etc.). - Specifies the type of heat pump technology being proposed for installation, quantity of new units, and proposed system application (e.g., domestic hot water heating,